 Filling the Dinosaur Eggs

-Fill half a plastic egg with the mixture, stick a plastic dinosaur inside, and fill the other half of the egg.
+Fill half a plastic egg with the mixture, stick a plastic dinosaur figure inside, and fill the other half of the egg.

 Close the plastic egg to shape it, then remove it from the egg.

-Drying the Eggs
+Drying the Dinosaur Eggs

-Finally, lay the eggs on a flat surface like a cookie tray and leave them out to dry.
+Finally, lay the dinosaur eggs on a flat surface like a cookie tray and leave them out to dry.
 Drying time may take 3 days or more, depending on the climate where you live.
-You’ll also want to flip the eggs over at least once during the drying process to dry them evenly.
+You’ll also want to flip the dinosaur eggs over at least once during the drying process to dry them evenly.

-Cracking Open Dinosaur Eggs
+Cracking Open the Eggs

 When dry, the outside of the egg will be hard and the inside will be moist, which makes removing the dinosaur easier.